 No single part of a guitar is more terrifying or mysterious to many guitarists than the humble truss rod.
 For years we have been told that we can ruin our precious and fragile guitars by just looking at them funny.
 But truss rods are very simple devices and are nothing to be afraid of.
 So let's dispel the fears and the myths.

 By far the most common mistake I see with new students, be they novices or people who already play, is not about how they place their hand on the guitar neck.
 In fact it’s about about how they place their thumb.
 Getting their thumb in the right place is often the single biggest thing they can do to make playing and learning the guitar easier.
 Let me explain…

 Many a great guitar has been ruined by well-meaning but bad advice.
 And many a great guitar is also ruined by people who overestimate their experience and abilities with a screwdriver or a file.
 These are obvious lessons but so easy to forget that I think it’s time I reminded you with some real world examples (yes, the names have been changed to protect the innocent)…

-What to do when playing in the dark and you can’t see the frets?
-Or, even worse, temporarily blinded by stage spotlights?
-Nothing worse than a screaming bum-note or wrong chord ’cause you can’t see what you’re doing, right?
-I’m sure we’ve all had a moment like that at some point in time.
+Nothing worse than a screaming bum note or wrong chord 'cause you can't see what you're doing, right?
+I'm sure we've all had a moment like that at some point in time.
 But what can we do to avoid it?

-People often wonder why two seemingly identical electric guitars sometimes require noticeably different bridge or saddle heights to achieve a similar string action and feel.
-The answer has to do with manufacturing tolerances when making the neck and body.
-Let’s take a look at the issue and explain why shims are often used in guitar construction.
+People often wonder why two seemingly identical electric guitars sometimes require noticeably different bridge or saddle heights to achieve a similar string height off the neck.
+The answer has to do with manufacturing tolerances when making the neck and body...